oppia/oppia-web-developer-docs/Google-Summer-of-Code-2018.md

 If you have questions pertaining to "how-to-get-started", please ask them on Gitter, or the oppia-dev@ mailing list.
 Please be specific when asking questions; this makes it easier for us to help you.

-To discuss your project ideas, and, share your proposal for a community review, please email the [GSoC discussion mailing list](mailto:oppia-gsoc-discuss@googlegroups.com).
+To discuss your project ideas or share your proposal for feedback from the community, please email the [GSoC discussion mailing list](mailto:oppia-gsoc-discuss@googlegroups.com).